-The Addiction Treatment Center of New England provides in-depth drug counseling for clients struggling with an opiate addiction in the Greater Boston area.
-Methadone services are an effective treatment for narcotic dependence.
+The Addiction Treatment Center of New England provides in-depth drug addiction counseling at our out patient rehab center in Brighton, MA.
+We strive to help our clients struggling with opiate or other drug addictions in the Greater Boston area.
+Our Brighton, MA clinic's methadone detoxification treatments are an effective treatment for narcotic dependence.
 The administration of methadone helps clients cease illicit narcotic use and begin the process of recovery and abstinence from all drug use.
-However, outpatient methadone treatment is not always sufficient to achieve this goal.
-It is the responsibility of ATCNE staff to determine which clients can benefit from outpatient methadone treatment.
+However, outpatient methadone detoxification is not always sufficient to achieve this goal.
+It is the responsibility of ATCNE staff to determine which clients can benefit from our outpatient methadone program.
 The policies described in this website are designed by the administrative, medical, nursing, and clinical staffs to help clients realize these and other treatment goals.

-Behavioral health services are available to clients who have problems with drugs, but are not in need of methadone detoxification or maintenance at ATCNE.
+Our rehab center also provides behavioral health services to help clients who have problems with drugs, but are not in need of methadone detoxification or maintenance at ATCNE.
 This can include individuals who are receiving medication-assisted therapy for substance abuse from other providers.
 Individual and group therapy sessions are required at a rate determined by ATCNE staff in accordance with any outside providers.
 Medical care, social service referrals, couples and/or family therapy are also available to these clients.

 Vivitrol (Naltrexone)— The Addiction Treatment Center (ATCNE) is now offering Vivitrol (Naltrexone) for treatment of opioid dependency.
 Vivitrol is an extended release Medication-Assisted Treatment (MAT) which has been proven to be an effective treatment for opioid addiction.
 The active ingredient in Vivitrol, naltrexone, works as a “blocker."
 It attaches to certain opioid receptors in the brain and blocks the pleasurable feelings associated with taking opioidsa helping a person get ready for recovery.
 ATCNE will offer individual and family counseling in combination with the medication When working to overcome an addiction to opioids, individual therapy sessions can be an extremely beneficial aspect of treatment.
 During these times, program participants are afforded the opportunity to meet in a confidential one-on-one setting with a therapist.